me-julian/acm-widget-template/README.md

 Run `npm adduser`, which should prompt you to log in/sign up via your browser.

 2. Have Julian invite your account to the @acm-widgets organization

+Let me know your account's username or email.
+The invite will arrive in the email you signed up with.

 3. Initialize your package